 E-type exposure meter

-In 1956 exposure meters became available.
+Exposure meters became available in 1956.
 The Rolleiflex got a dual range exposure meter by Gossen.
 It used a Selenium cell and no battery was needed.
 This meter was ‘uncoupled’.
-It means the result was not tranferred to shutter/aperture.
+It means the result was not automatically transferred to shutter/aperture.
 The photographer selected a metering range using a mechanical switch on the name shield, metered and took a reading from the appropriate high-range or low-range window.
-Aperture and shutter were linked together, a proper sign of progress in the 1950s: EVS (please see above).
-The determined value was transferred to the aperture/shutter and locked.
+Aperture and shutter could be linked together, a proper sign of progress in the 1950s: EVS (please see above).
+The metered exposure had to be transferred to the aperture/shutter and locked.
 Now the user could change either aperture or shutter setting and the other setting would follow, maintaining the selected exposure.
 Once you get used to it, it is convenient but to those who are used to fully automated rigs it is more like being sent off to the Stone Age.

 Film flatness is a concern when using roll film.
 The Flat Glass was developed to improve film flatness.
 It is an optically flat glass positioned right before the film plane.
 It can be found in cameras from the first half of the 1960s.
 The camera body has to be prepared to accept the Flat Glass and has to be equiped with a special camera back having a three-way pressure plate.
 Altough the pressure plate is lifted during film transport the glass gets dirty easily and the dirt shows fine on the perfectly flat film.
 In 1965 roll film 220 became available.
 The absence of backing paper promised improved film flatness.
 Rollei quickly decided to drop the Flat Glass and make the cameras suitable for 220 film.
 Most of the Flat Glasses are lost by now.
 The main reason is F & H did not supply photographers with a third hand.
 You need one hand to hold and turn over the camera, your second hand to operate the push button to free the Flat Glass and a non-available third hand to catch the thing before it is smashed on the rocks.
 Surviving glasses remained well tucked away in special pockets in the camera cases until those cases were sold to people who removed the Flat Glass and broke it at first opportunity.
 I know, I am a pessimist.
 Anyway it is worthwhile to take a look in Rolleiflex cases on offer.
 In that little pocket in the back.
 Just incase.
 You never know.
 Flat Glass backs were also sold separately and can be mounted onto suitable bodies.
 Look for a half-circular button next to the film feeler rollers.
 The button moves one edge of the film gate a tiny bit sideways.
 Just enough to free the Flat Glass.